 Tax-exempt bonds issued on or after September 1, 1986 are subject to the arbitrage rebate requirements imposed by Section 148(f) (2) of the Internal Revenue Code (the "IRC").
 The arbitrage rebate requirements require that any profit or arbitrage be rebated to the U.S. Government.
 The rebate amount due to the U.S. Government is equal to the excess of the amount earned on all non-purpose investments as defined in the IRC purchased with gross proceeds of the bonds over the amount which would have been earned if such non-purpose investments were invested at a rate equal to the yield on the bonds.
 The rebate is calculated over a five-year period.
+The Academy performed an analysis on March 6, 2024 and determined that there was no arbitrage liability to the IRS.

-The 2018 Bond agreements contain certain affirmative covenants, including a covenant for the Academy to provide audited consolidated financial statements no later than 150 days after the end of each fiscal year.
+The 2024 Bond agreements contain certain affirmative covenants, including a covenant for the Academy to provide audited consolidated financial statements no later than 150 days after the end of each fiscal year.